meetuparchive/swarm-design-system/src/content/design/layout.md

 # Bounds

-[Bounds](https://meetup.github.io/meetup-web-components/?selectedKind=Bounds&selectedStory=default&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel) is used to maintain a comfortable width for content by providing a maximum width and centering content on larger viewports.
+[Bounds](https://meetup.github.io/meetup-web-components/?selectedKind=Bounds&selectedStory=default&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel) are used to maintain a comfortable width for content by providing a maximum width and centering content on larger viewports.

-_Bounds_ is commonly a direct child of _Stripe_
+_Bounds_ are commonly a direct child of _Stripe_

 By default, _Bounds_ have a maximum width of 1100px.
-There is a narrow variant of _Bounds_ that is only 840px
+There are a narrow variant of _Bounds_ that are only 840px

 **Bounds, in isolation**
 ![Bounds, in isolation](/assets/contentImages/layoutDocs/components/Bounds-isolated.png "Bounds, in isolation")